MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 If you have more than one AD FS server, make sure to grant this permission across all of them.
 Database permissions aren't replicated across servers.

-Configure the SQL server to allow Directory Service Accounts with the following permissions to the *AdfsConfiguration* database:
+Configure the SQL server to allow the Directory Service Account with the following permissions to the *AdfsConfiguration* database:

 - *connect*
 - *log in*